Park City native’s book aims to help couples manage the tough talks

 "We're not trying to replace premarital counseling or anything like that," he said. "… But this gives you the ability to practice on your own.
 You can put your phones away.
 The book creates a very non-digital experience where, using paper and pencils, you can view your partner through the book."

-For more information about the book, visit http://www.kickstarter.com and search "Very Engaging."
+For more information about the book, visit kickstarter.com and search "Very Engaging."